Bound Waters - Confluence

 olympia mini gallery, kingston, jamaica | 8th - 17th may 2025

-Through a cross-Atlantic dialogue between land and longing, rootedness and rupture - a dialogue between home and away - the artists reimagine the folklore of the River Mumma as a vessel for reconnection and cultural continuity.
 Familiar to many as the mystical guardian and ruler of Jamaica’s waterways, River Mumma resurfaces in this show through a unique lens.
 Rather than retelling the story, the artists create a new dimension of her mythology: a site of feminine power, ancestral connections, and ecological reflections.
-Bound Waters - Confluence invites the viewer into her realm, and converges around her not only as a myth but as an immersive experience offering the audience a rare and intimate glimpse into her world.
+Through new narratives, Bound Water - Confluence invite the viewers into her realm, and converges around her not only as a myth but as an immersive experience offering the audience a rare and intimate glimpse into her world.

 Dates